-Relationships are simple, but they aren’t always easy.
+Relationships are hard work.
 Navigating relationships can oftentimes feel confusing because you need to balance another person’s thoughts and feelings, while maintaining your own, through every decision or step the relationship progresses through.
 However, sometimes when at least one of the members of the relationship starts acting as though they are the spokesperson for the relationship, or that they have power over the others, or enacts a “my way or the highway” approach, everyone within the relationship can be negatively affected.

 Whether the partnership is professional, romantic, or friendly, if it is healthy, there are positive components that hold the weight of the bond.
 Some of these include respect, compassion, security, and understanding.